Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

    variables (see inline help).

 -  **Invoke Ant**: let you invoke an Ant script.
-If several Ant version are available (see ?), you can choose the one you want.
+If several Ant version are available (see `External Tools`_), you can choose the one you want.
 You can also precise the Ant target if needed.
 Pressing the "Advanced" button, you will be able to specify properties and Java options.